liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 users.search.with.index=true

-Set a property with the prefix `users.update.user.name.`{.western} and a suffix with the class name that should be updated whenever a user's name has changed.
+Set a property with the prefix `users.update.user.name.` and a suffix with the class name that should be updated whenever a user's name has changed.